Friday, January 3, 2025

 "Thank you, Party Girl.
 I'd love to come tomorrow," said Alicia, trying to match Party Girl's enthusiasm.

-The cellular phone was already out, accompanied by the rapidfire tap-tap-tap of a text message being written.
-Party Girl continued without looking up from her phone, "We're going straight to the arena after.
-Don't forget to bring your gear, okay?"
+The cellular phone was already out, accompanied by the rapid-fire tap-tap-tap of a text message being written.
+Party Girl continued without looking up from her phone, "We're going straight to the arena after, so don't forget to bring your purse and your gear, okay?"
 Finally, Party Girl looked up from her phone long enough to make eye contact.

 Alicia replied with a nod, "Got it."

 "What?
-See you tomorrow.
+I'll see you tomorrow, 'kay?
 Kisses!" shouted Party Girl, flashing a peace sign as she turned and headed towards the VIP parking lot.

 "The Goon!" called Party Girl from behind her.

-"YES HI AGAIN PARTY GIRL HELLO!" shouted Alicia right back, wheeling in the direction the voice came from as the fashion mogul caught up with her partner at a jog.
-Between the footfalls, Alicia heard a soft but distinct thud and what sounded like rolling office chair wheels around the corner, just out of sight.
+Her heart seized in her chest as she stood bolt upright.
+"YES HI AGAIN PARTY GIRL HELLO!" shouted Alicia right back.
+She wheeled around to see the fashion mogul catching up at a jog.
+Between the footfalls, Alicia heard a soft but distinct thud around the corner and what sounded like rolling office chair wheels.

-Alicia's fear overrode her Midwestern instinct to politely decline a gift.
+Fear overrode Alicia's instinct to politely decline a gift.
 She locked eyes with her partner and held a finger up to her lips.
 Confusion, realization, and then panic flashed in Party Girl's eyes.
-Alicia cupped a hand around her ear, then pointed at that blind corner.
+Alicia cupped a hand to her ear, then pointed at that blind corner.
 An uncanny quiet settled upon the hallway as the two steeled themselves for a closer look.
 Alicia counted down with her fingers.
 Three, two, one.
 Alicia surged around the corner, followed by Party Girl a few seconds later.
 Nothing.
 There was the alcove with the locked service door and a large rolling trashcan shoved awkwardly beside it.
 Nothing in or behind the trashcan, or down either end of the corridor.

-"You really heard her?" asked Party Girl, whispering, not letting her guard down.
+"You really heard her?" whispered Party Girl, not letting her guard down.

-Alicia couldn't shake the feeling she had seen this before as she took a few reluctant steps closer towards the abandoned alcove.
-Slowly, her eyes climbed up the wall and to the ceiling.
-Something looked different.
-What is that? wondered Alicia.
-Built into the ceiling directly above the trashcan, she saw what looked like a three-by-three-foot gap among the exposed plumbing and ventilation.
-Alicia reached out her hand and took the gift from Party Girl's hand, removed the phone from its box, and climbed up onto the trashcan.
-Alicia carefully stood up on the improvised platform until her head was about six inches below the opening.
+Above the trashcan, she saw what looked like a three-by-three-foot gap in the ceiling among the exposed plumbing and ventilation.
+Alicia reached for the phone in Party Girl’s hand, removed it from its box, and climbed onto the trashcan.
+She slowly stood up on the improvised platform until her head was about six inches below the opening.
 Breathe in, breathe out.
-She flipped the phone open, stood all the way up, and held the makeshift flashlight out in front of her.
+She flipped the phone open and stood all the way up.
 Before her stretched a narrow catwalk about 25 feet, surrounded on all sides by a dense web of cables, plumbing, and access panels before forking to the left and right.
 It looked like some sort of service crawlspace.
+Alicia held the makeshift flashlight out in front of her.

-Party Girl's forever-summer tan turned pale as she examined the catwalk entrance from a safe distance.
+Party Girl's forever-summer tan turned white as she examined the catwalk entrance from a safe distance.
 "Well, that sucks.
 Anything else?"

 No comments: